dyne/JaroMail/README.md

 Bare in mind **you need to read the Manual**: this software is not graphical, it is not meant to be intuitive, does not contains eyecandies (except for stats on mail traffic).
 JaroMail is operated via Terminal, configured in plain text and overall made by geeks for geeks.

-# USAGE instructions
+# Manual and usage instructions

-See the commandline help:
+For a brief overview see the commandline help:
 ```
  jaro -h
 ```